Charles Henry Bond: Personal life

 Bond was twice married.
 In 1872 he married Martha A. Morrison of Lawrence, Massachusetts.
 The couple had two children.
 His second wife was Isabelle "Belle" Bacon of Washington, D.C.
-She and Bond had five children.
+She and Bond had five children: Edith Louise (Stearns), Mildred Mary (Rogers), Kenneth Bacon, Charles Lawrence and Priscilla Isabelle.

 He maintained a residence in Cliftondale until 1899, when he moved to a home on Commonwealth Avenue in Boston.
 He also owned Peacehaven, a summer estate in Swampscott, Massachusetts.

 A Unitarian, Bond and was a member of the Second Church of Boston.
 For many years he was a member of the church's standing committee as well as its music committee.
 During his later years, Bond became interested in Christian Science.

 Bond was a staunch member of the Republican Party.
 He was occasionally involved in politics, but never held elected office.
 He was also a member of numerous clubs and fraternal organizations, including the Freemasons, Knights Templar, the Tedesco Country Club, and the Sons of Colonial Wars.